Just click on the text!

 For extra yields of 15 to 20% per day, we recommend the MORNINGSTAR MPPT CONTROLLER.
 Optimal for the M-series with more than 36 solar cells in the module.

-All solar products and a variety of information for mobile solar technology, or systems and self-sufficient power supply such as for travel, motorhomes, camper, van and much more.
+All products and a multitude of hints for mobile applications and self-sufficient systems such as for sailboats, yachts, navigation marks and lifeboats.

 Special rowing boats before launching on La Gomera (Canary Islands, Spain) to cross the Atlantic.
 Rowing boat teams from different European countries have independently chosen solar modules and solar technology from SOLARA.
 The basis for the decision was the absolute reliability and robustness of the solar technology in any weather conditions.
 For over 20 years, professionals have been opting for solar technology from SOLARA.

 Simply click on the blue terms here and you will automatically be directed to the right page for more information on the following topics: Complete sets, solar panels with frames, solar panels flat without frames, charge controllers and displays, mounting systems.

 Then simply send us your pictures with the solar panels.
 With your permission, we will gladly publish your "Solar Photos" here on our homepage.
 If you want it is also possible with your name, date and a few lines to the photos with the solar panels.
 Simply send us an e-mail and click here!